HaxeFoundation/haxe-evolution/proposals/0000-interface-default-impl.md

 * Author: [Dmitry Hryppa](https://github.com/dmitryhryppa)

 ## Introduction
-Allow default function implementations in interfaces.
+Allow default function implementation in interface.
+Allow default field initialization in interface.
 As an alternative to create new entities in the codebase.

 ## Motivation

-In a situation when we have an interface which is implemented by a bunch of classes and we want to add a new method into that interface, then we need to change all our classes and implement that method everywhere.
+If we have an interface which is implemented by a bunch of classes and we want to add a new method into that interface, then we need to change all our classes and implement that method everywhere.

 It is annoying if we need a method which should have the same implementation for all our classes.
 Example:

 ```haxe